nickjbrowning/cscs-docs/docs/contributing/index.md

     * if the change is small and you are CSCS staff, you can merge the PR immediately
     * all other changes can be

+## Style guide

+This section contains general guidelines for how to format and present documentation in this repository.
+They should be followed for most cases, but as a guideline it can be broken, _with good reason_.

+### Headings are written in sentence case

+Use [title case](https://en.wikipedia.org/wiki/Letter_case#Sentence_case) for headings, meaning all words are capitalized except for minor words.

+### Avoid nesting headings too deep

+Nesting headings up to three levels is generally ok.

+### Lists

+Write lists as proper sentences.
+Separate the items simply with commas if each item is simple, or make each item a full sentence if the items are longer and contain multiple sentences.

+1. The first item can look like this,
+2. the second like this, and
+3. the third item like this.

+### Using admonitions

+Aim to include examples, notes, warnings using [admonitions](https://squidfunk.github.io/mkdocs-material/reference/admonitions/) whenever appropriate.
+They stand out better from the main text, and can be collapsed by default if needed.

+!!! example "Example one"
+    This is an example.
+    The title of the example uses [sentence case](https://en.wikipedia.org/wiki/Letter_case#Sentence_case).

+??? note "Collapsed note"
+    This note is collapsed, because it uses `???`.

+If an admonition is collapsed by default, it should have a title.